5 April 2016

 8 Transferable Skills You Acquire At University

-When it’s time to leave the sacred bosom of university life and step into the big wide world of placements, student internships and graduate jobs it can feel difficult to work out what separates you from the other job-seekers out there.
+When it’s time to leave the sacred bosom of university life and step into the big wide world of placements, student internships and graduate jobs, it can feel difficult to work out what separates you from the other job-seekers out there.

 Often, in the competitive job market, it’s the skills that you’ve learnt from your time outside of your degree that can set you apart.

-#1 Organisation – Society or committee position
+1) Organisation – Society/committee position

 Taking an integral role within a society or committee at university isn’t just a great way to explore your passions and find new groups of friends, but it’s also a great way to learn invaluable organisation skills.

 Society positions can be incredibly variable, but often involve organising events or fixtures, as well as trips abroad for a surprisingly large amount of people.

 By showing you used your time at university to gain experience in taking a key organisational role, you’ll display that there’s nothing to worry about.

-#2 Communication – Bar job or student radio
+2) Communication – Bar job/student radio

 As well as being able to talk to others in a professional and clear way, you will have developed the problem-solving experience associated with dealing with customer complaints.

-Similarly, getting involved presenting a student radio show is a great way to develop your communication skills while also showing you have the organisation to coordinate your own show.
+Similarly, getting involved in presenting a student radio show is a great way to develop your communication skills while also showing you have the organisation to coordinate your own show.

 This is particularly true in the graduate job market where employers are often concerned about a new recruit’s ability to communicate professionally with customers and colleagues in a confident, engaging manner.

-#3 Conflict Resolution – Flat-sharing
+3) Conflict Resolution – Flat-sharing

 However, this comes with responsibilities and often arguments can come up over something as simple as dishes or whose turn it is to clean, while you may be in charge of ensuring bills are paid for the first time in your life.

-Being able to deal with the day to day problems of flat-sharing for the first time can stand you in good stead to deal with the occasionally problematic issue of office politics.
+Being able to deal with the day-to-day problems of flat-sharing for the first time can stand you in good stead to deal with the occasionally problematic issue of office politics.

-#4 Entrepreneurship – Business and enterprise
+4) Entrepreneurship – Business and enterprise

-By getting involved in business and enterprise societies at university you get access to all manner of workshops events and forums as well as gaining the opportunity and expertise to consider starting your own business.
+By getting involved in business and enterprise societies at university you get access to all manner of workshops, events and forums as well as gaining the opportunity and expertise to consider starting your own business.

 All of these develop your wider business understanding and give you the chance to make mistakes, get things right and more importantly learn at an early stage.

 Studies suggest that over half of employers admit the main reason why they look to hire graduates is to offer original ideas and a fresh perspective.

-#5 Written communication – Student news and blogging
+5) Written communication – Student news and blogging

-Equally, blogging about something that you’re enthusiastic about can be a great way to show employers you know how to grow an audience as well as how to write.
+Equally, blogging about something you’re enthusiastic about can be a great way to show employers you know how to grow an audience as well as how to write.

 Beyond this, written communication is valued across all jobs; with so much work done on email across sectors, it’s important that you can write clearly and cogently in almost any role.

-#6 Compassion – Volunteering
+6) Compassion – Volunteering